jaclynnbarrera/camp-club-app/README.md

 ### Introduction

-Camp Club is a website where campers can explore different campsites throughout the US, see key attributes like RV hookup? campfire? bathrooms/showers accessible? etc. Campers can leave reviews for their favorite campsites and see other campers who have also stayed there.
+Camp Club is a website where campers can explore different campsites throughout the US and see important ammenities like RV hookup? campfire? bathrooms/showers accessible? etc. Campers can leave reviews for their favorite campsites and see other campers who have also stayed there.
 Campers can also create a new campsite if it's not in the database.
 Campers can also search for campsites by state.

 ### Installation
 1. Fork and clone repo to your local machine.